undaldotorg/undal/doc/reduce-traffic.md

 ## 2. Disable "listening" (`-listen=0`)

-Disabling listening will result in fewer nodes connected (remember the maximum of 11 outbound peers).
+Disabling listening will result in fewer nodes connected (remember the maximum of 10 outbound peers).
 Fewer nodes will result in less traffic usage as you are relaying blocks and transactions to fewer nodes.

 ## 3. Reduce maximum connections (`-maxconnections=<num>`)

 Reducing the maximum connected nodes to a minimum could be desirable if traffic limits are tiny.
-Keep in mind that bitcoin's trustless model works best if you are connected to a handful of nodes.
+Keep in mind that undal's trustless model works best if you are connected to a handful of nodes.

 ## 4. Turn off transaction relay (`-blocksonly`)